Josef23/Getting-and-Cleaning-Data-Assignment/README.md

     Create new table that contains ovly the feature names that contain the words 'mean' and 'std'.
-I didn't change the feature names to something "prettier" because I am in no position to know the significance of each abreviation used in the names.
+I didn't change the feature names to something "prettier" because I am in no position to know the significance of each abbreviation used in the names.
 If I was the initial data collector though, I would try to do be more descriptive.

     Read the activity_labels file and change the column names to something descriptive.